chef/chef-web-docs/content/infra_language/checking_hypervisors.md

 Determine if the current node is NOT running under any virtualization environment (bare-metal or hypervisor on metal).

+## hyperv?

+Determine if the current node is a Hyper-V guest.

 ## kvm?

 Determine if the current node is a KVM guest.